Seetharama Kalyana

 The technical crew members for the film include Anup Rubens as the music composer, Swamy.
 J as the cinematographer, Ganesh as the editor and Ram-Lakshman as the stunt choreographers.

 The film released on 25 January 2019 coinciding the Republic day holiday.
-This move is remake of 2017 Telugu movie Rarandoi Veduka Chudham.
 It has been reported that the film's Hindi dubbing rights has been sold for ₹5.5 crore.